Indonesian defense minister, accused of abuses under dictatorship, declared election winner - ExBulletin

-Indonesian Minister of Defense Prabowo Subianto was announced Wednesday as the winner of the presidential election in one of the world's largest democracies against two former governors who swears to contest the result in court over alleged irregularities.
+JAKARTA, Indonesia (AP) Indonesian Defense Minister Prabowo Subianto was announced Wednesday as the winner of the presidential election in one of the world's largest democracies over two former governors who vow to challenge the result before courts for alleged irregularities.

 Subianto said he would respect those who made different choices when voting.